Chicken Broth and Pastina

 Tempted and tormented by big baskets of breadsticks and freshly baked rolls, my hand’s gently spanked away from a second helping.

 “You’ll spoil your dinner,” Nonnie scolds.
-(When what she secretly has in mind is a bakery heist for tomorrow’s breakfast.)
+(What she secretly has in mind is a bakery heist for tomorrow’s breakfast.)

 Excitement rises with the arrival of the menu which ignites imaginations and appetites.